 Here are some questions you might have...

 Not a lot!
 A brioche recipe contains more butter and milk and will be richer than babka.
-And while a babka recipe can contain butter and milk, it can also be made with oil and water, giving it a drier texture than brioche.
+And while a babka recipe can contain butter and milk, it can also be made with canola oil and water, giving it a drier texture than brioche.

 Recipe